 Is there a fee to enter the Nature Center or to utilize the trails?

-No. There is not an entrance fee to enter the Nature Center or to use the trails.
-Donations are very much appreciated and used to help maintain trails and enhance the Nature Center.
+No. There is no entrance fee to enter the Nature Center building or to use the trails.
+Donations are very much appreciated and needed to help maintain trails and enhance the Nature Center.

-Do you rent out the Nature Center and Pavilion for meetings or parties?
+Do you rent out the Nature Center building and Pavilion for meetings or parties?

 Yes.
-The Nature Center can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, bridal and baby showers.
+The Nature Center building can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, along with bridal and baby showers.
 A full kitchen is available and we can accommodate up to 150 people.
-(Note: Due to the pandemic, we are still limiting the capacity to 30 people.)
-The Pavilion is available for rent May through the end of September.
-For more information and availability, please call 1000 Islands at 920-766-4733 or email at email@example.com
+The Pavilion is available for rent from May through the end of September.
+For more information and availability, please call the Nature Center building at 920-766-4733 or email at email@example.com

 How can I become a volunteer?